Submitted by unfpa_root_user on

 What is family planning?

-Family planning is the information, means and methods that allow individuals to decide if and when to have children.
-This includes a wide range of contraceptives – including pills, implants, intrauterine devices, surgical procedures that limit fertility, and barrier methods such as condoms – as well as non-invasive methods such as the calendar method and abstinence.
-Family planning also includes information about how to become pregnant when it is desirable, as well as treatment of infertility.
+Family planning includes the information, means and methods that allow individuals to decide freely if and when to have children, and how many.
+This includes a wide range of contraceptives – pills, implants, intrauterine devices and barrier methods such as condoms – as well as surgical procedures that limit fertility, and fertility-awareness methods and abstinence.
+Family planning also covers access to information about becoming pregnant when desired and to services for infertility care.

-UNFPA supports many aspects of voluntary family planning, including procuring contraceptives, training health professionals to accurately and sensitively counsel individuals about their family planning options, and promoting comprehensive sexuality education in schools.
+UNFPA supports voluntary rights-based family planning by ensuring access to a broad choice of affordable, quality contraceptives; training health professionals to deliver accurate and person-centred counselling; and promoting comprehensive sexuality education in and out of schools.
 UNFPA never promotes abortion as a form of family planning.

 Family planning saves lives

-Additionally, male and female condoms, when used correctly and consistently, provide dual protection against both unintended pregnancy and sexually transmitted infections (STIs), including HIV.
+Beyond pregnancy prevention, contraceptives can also play a vital role in preventing sexually transmitted infections.
+Male and female condoms, when used correctly and consistently, provide dual protection against both unintended pregnancy and sexually transmitted infections, including HIV.

-Increasing knowledge about and access to modern contraception among adolescent girls is a crucial starting point for improving their long-term health.
-It is also essential for improving maternal and newborn health: around the world, complications from pregnancy and childbirth are the leading killer of adolescent girls (ages 15-19).
-Their babies also face a higher risk of dying than the babies of older women.
-Yet adolescents face enormous barriers to accessing reproductive health information and services.
+Increasing knowledge about and access to modern contraception among adolescent girls is a crucial starting point for improving their long-term health – and can save their lives.
+Around the world, complications from pregnancy and childbirth are a leading killer of adolescent girls (ages 15–19).
+Their babies also face a higher risk of dying than those of older women.
+Yet adolescents face enormous barriers in exercising their reproductive rights and accessing services.

 Family planning empowers women